fbpx

 Frequently Asked Questions

-If your child is a student at one of the schools listed above, and they have completed Grade 3, 4, or 5, please contact your school’s main office to request information about its registration process.
-If your child is not enrolled at one of these schools, or has not yet completed Grade 3, 4, or 5, they are not eligible for HOLA.
-Please consider one of Hale’s Camps or Family and Community Programs.
+If your child is actively enrolled in Boston Public Schools and has completed Grade 3, 4, or 5, please complete the application linked on this page.
+Applicants do not need to be enrolled at an official partner school, but priority is given to applicants from those schools.
+If your child is not enrolled in Boston Public Schools, or has not yet completed Grade 3, 4, or 5, they are not eligible for HOLA—please consider one of Hale’s Summer Camps or its Family and Community Program.

 HOLA teachers are certified Boston Public Schools teachers.
 Group counselors are typically senior high school and college students.
 Trained specialists supervise swimming, climbing, and archery.

 Transportation is included in the program.
-Four buses travel throughout Boston to pick up students.
+Three buses travel throughout Boston to pick up students.
 Stops include local elementary schools and other common areas.
 Buses do not provide door-to-door service.